 - Once you get to the edge, remove the chopstick and pinch the tip so the pasta stays in place.

-Once you’ve made your raw pasta dough and shaped it into noodles, you’ll either want to cook it in your favorite pasta recipe, or store it.
-Pop your raw noodles into an airtight container or a bag and store them in your fridge for a few days.
+- To store: Pop raw noodles in an airtight container or a bag and store them in your fridge for a few days.

 Serving Recommendations